 Hello!
-This is a letter from your new pastor!
+This is my first letter to you from your new pastor!

-At my last two parishes, I was accustomed to writing a letter for the bulletin each week.
-I hope that you will not mind if I continue the practice here at Holy Angels.
+At my last parishes, I was accustomed to writing a letter for the bulletin each week.
+I hope that you will not mind if I continue the practice here at St. Thomas More.

 Change is usually not easy for any of us because it can cause a disruption in one’s routine, create an unfamiliar situation, and may necessitate certain adaptations.
-As a priest ordained thirty years, I have had to move and change assignments quite a few times: from National Park to Hammonton, to East Vineland, to Vineland, to Buena Borough, to Somers Point and now to Woodbury.
+As a priest ordained thirty years, I have had to move and change assignments quite a few times: from National Park to Hammonton, to East Vineland, to Vineland, to Buena Borough, to Somers Point, to Woodbury and now to Cherry Hill.
 In each instance, the change involved leaving certain familiar circumstances and people whom I loved and cared for, to meet new people and face new challenges.
 Each experience has contributed, I hope, to making me a better person and more compassionate priest.

 Let me tell you something about myself.
 I was born in Philadelphia but my parents bought property in Wildwood when I was just two years old and my family subsequently moved.
 I am the oldest of five children, four boys and a girl.
 My father is deceased and my mother still lives at the shore.